gms92/apiPay/README.md

-# Payment Gateway Service
+# ApiPay

-ApiPay: A payment service that integrates with multiple payment providers to process credit card transactions.
+A payment service that integrates with multiple payment providers to process credit card transactions.

 ## Getting Started